Story & Leadership Program

 Program Summary:

-WIDC Story & Leadership is a one-of-a-kind professional development award program delivered in four parts over the course of four months.
+Presented in 4 PARTS over 5 months, WIDC Story & Leadership is a one-of-a-kind professional and project development program that has been seriously road-tested over the last three decades.
 It focuses on the development of live-action screen fiction (feature film, web and TV series) and offers pathways to effective authentic leadership.
-Up to eight mid-career Canadian women and non-binary screen directors who are planning to direct their projects will be selected by a peer jury to attend this intensive revised session of the WIDC program.
+Up to eight mid-career Canadian women screen directors who are planning to direct their projects will be selected by a peer jury to attend this intensive revised session of the WIDC program.
 Ideal candidates will be seeking to advance their career and their screen project, by upping their abilities to successfully navigate the ever-changing creative leader landscape.

 Who Should Apply?